ippontech/blog-usa/posts/cloudfront-origin-failover.md

 ## Administer the Prescription

 In its current state, the [Ippon Podcast](https://podcast.ipponway.com/) site relies on S3 buckets located in the `us-east-1` region.
 Proper failover cannot be implemented without redundant S3 buckets in another region like `us-west-2`.
-This can be implemented in any of the following ways (using the AWS CLI for operations and an [infrequently accessed storage class](https://docs.aws.amazon.com/AmazonS3/latest/dev/storage-class-intro.html) for the new bucket is recommended):
+This can be implemented in any of the following ways (using the AWS CLI for better control over operations and an [infrequently accessed storage class](https://docs.aws.amazon.com/AmazonS3/latest/dev/storage-class-intro.html) for a new, cost-effective bucket is recommended):

 * Make an S3 bucket in `us-west-2` then copy the objects over from the original `us-east-1` bucket.
 Object consistency between the two buckets will require manual intervention.
 * Enable "Cross-Region Replication" on the `us-east-1` bucket and specifying the creation of a new S3 bucket.
 This will force the "Versioning" property to be enabled on both buckets and also requires the objects to be re-uploaded to the original `us-east-1` bucket so they automatically get copied over into the new `us-west-2` bucket.
 * A combination of the first two operations, make an S3 bucket in `us-west-2` and copy the objects over from the original `us-east-1` bucket.
-Then, enable "Cross-Region Replication" on the `us-east-1` bucket and specifying the new S3 bucket which was just created in `us-west-2`.
-This will still force the "Versioning" property to be enabled on both buckets but re-uploading is no longer necessary for redundancy.
+Then, enable "Cross-Region Replication" on the `us-east-1` bucket and specify the new S3 bucket which was just created in `us-west-2`.
+This will still force the "Versioning" property to be enabled on both buckets, but re-uploading is not necessary since the objects are already copied.

 Returning to the CloudFront distribution, under the **Origins and Origin Groups** tab, enter the new S3 bucket in `us-west-2`'s information through the **Create Origin** interface.
 Make sure to specify "Restrict Bucket Access" as "Yes" and allow the grant read permission to the desired Origin Access Identity.
 There should now be at least two origins listed before moving on to the **Create Origin Group** interface.